What Causes Numb Fingers While Sleeping

 1. Change your sleeping position

-For example, a good temporary measure is to use a restraint.
+One trick is to use a restraint.
 This can be a rope to loosely hold your hands to your sides.
 The rope restraint works well.
 But it's uncomfortable until you become accustomed to it.

 You can also use a high tech method.